andrew-codes/patterns-workgroup/README.md

 # patterns-workgroup
-Repository for working along with the Refactoring to Patterns by Joshua Kerievsky
+Repository for working along with the Refactoring to Patterns by Joshua Kerievsky.

+# Run Tests
+`npm test` or to watch `npm run test/watch`.